JabezETH/RAG-Optimization-System/README.md

 python3 run load_data
 ```
 - create .env file and save the required API KEYS.
-Two API keys are required one for the LLM model and
+Two API keys are required one for the LLM model and the other for Langsmith

 ```sh
 OPENAI_API_KEY = ''